Pentair profit tops Wall Street forecasts

 Pentair last month merged with Tyco’s former flow control unit, doubling in size and moving the company’s incorporation to Switzerland.
 Pentair’s fourth quarter will include results from both businesses.

-The integration is well under way, and Pentair is on track to earn $5.00 per share by 2015, it said.
+The integration is well underway, and Pentair is on track to reach $5 in earnings per share by 2015, it said.
+(Reporting by Nick Zieminski in New York; Editing by Gerald E. McCormick and Lisa Von Ahn)

-The merger complicates Pentair’s forecast.
-The outlook for the legacy Pentair business is unchanged, while a larger share count will affect earnings per share for the combined company.

-Pentair forecast fourth-quarter earnings per share of 40 cents to 45 cents.
-Analysts were looking for 63 cents but it was not immediately clear whether that number represented an apples-to-apples comparison.